Paraffin Wax Bath: Health Benefits, Indication, Contraindication

 ~there is a layer between the skin and the wax producing heat and sweating which does not evaporate.

-~after removal the heated part cools quickly by the evaporation.
+~after removal the heated part cools quickly by evaporation.

 ~it is analgesic;-

-~This insulting layer keeps the heat and is effective in relief of pain.
+~This insulting layer keeps the heat and is effective in the relief of pain.

-~container is made up of enamelled baths or stainless still and fiberglass shell.
+~container is made up of enameled baths or stainless still and fiberglass shells.

 ~container contains wax and paraffin oil in the prescribed ratio.

-~thermostat pilots lamp indicates weather thermostat is on or off.
+~ The thermostat pilot’s lamp indicates weather the thermostat is on or off.

-~power pilots lamp show weather power is on or off.
+~power pilots lamp show whether power is on or off.

-~lid cover container and caster allow the paraffin wax bath container to be move from place to place.
+~lid cover container and caster allow the paraffin wax bath container to be moved from place to place.

 There are mainly 5 methods of Paraffin wax Bath for applying Wax Bath.